 O1.
-Guide the provision of child care centres within business, enterprise and industrial zones.
+Enable the provision of child care centres within business developments.

-- C1.
-Child care centres should be sited on allotments of a suitable size which provide buffering from adjoining developments so as to minimise possible conflicts such as noise, privacy and security. - C2.
+- C2.
+Child care centres should be sited on allotments of a suitable size which provide buffering from adjoining developments so as to minimise possible conflicts such as noise, privacy and security. - C3.
 Adequate noise abatement, site landscaping and fencing must be provided.
-Where practical with child needs, such landscaping is to be consistent with adjoining developments.
+Such landscaping is to be consistent with adjoining developments.